Human rights in Islamic State-controlled territory: Christians

-Iraqi Christians, the majority being the Chaldean Christians of Northern Iraq, have also been targeted by ISIL.
-The group tells Christians they must either convert to Islam, pay a fine, or face execution.
-ISIL has also taken Qaraqosh, Iraq's largest Christian city.
+Iraqi Christians, the majority being ethnic Assyrians in northern Iraq, have also been targeted by IS.
+The group warns Christians they must either convert to Islam, pay a fine, or face execution.
+At one point, IS took over Qaraqosh, Iraq's largest Christian city.
 Christians who fled the city reported summary executions and mass beheadings.
-Some have also been kidnapped and held for ransom.
-Others have been publicly whipped for refusing to convert to Islam.
-Many Christians have been displaced and have fled their villages to escape ISIL.
-The group has also systematically destroyed Christian churches and shrines.
-ISIL fighters have destroyed and vandalized many Christian monuments, and they have taken down crosses from the tops of churches, replacing them with ISIL flags.
-They've marked Christian homes with an Arabic "N" which stands for "Nasrane", a word used by Muslims to describe followers of the Christian faith.
+Some were kidnapped and held for ransom.
+Others were publicly whipped for refusing to convert to Islam.
+Many Christians were displaced, fleeing their villages to escape IS.
+The group also systematically destroyed Christian churches and shrines.
+IS fighters destroyed and vandalized many Christian monuments, and they have taken down crosses from the tops of churches, replacing them with IS flags.
+They marked Christian homes with an Arabic "N" which stands for "Nasrane", a word used by Muslims to describe followers of the Christian faith.

 Yazidis

 The persecution of Yazidis has been labelled a genocide.
-This religious sect has been subjected to massacres, forced conversion, forced exile, rape, torture, slavery, sexual slavery, and forced conscription.
-There have been numerous massacres in attacks on Yazidi villages.
-In many of the massacres, militants separate the men from the women.
-Afterward, the men are lined up at checkpoints along the side of the road, shot, and bulldozed into mass graves.
-Sometimes, men are also given the option of converting to Islam or being executed, so there have been many instances of both forced conversions and killings for refusal to convert to ISIL's version of Islam.
-Other Yazidi men have been forced into Yazidi temples and blown up inside or taken into captivity.
+This religious sect was subjected to massacres, forced conversion, forced exile, rape, torture, slavery, sexual slavery, and forced conscription.
+There were numerous massacres in attacks on Yazidi villages.
+In many of the massacres, militants separated the men from the women.
+Afterward, the men were lined up at checkpoints along the side of the road, shot, and bulldozed into mass graves.
+Sometimes, men were also given the option of converting to Islam or being executed, so there were many instances of both forced conversions and killings for refusal to convert to IS's version of Islam.
+Other Yazidi men were forced into Yazidi temples and blown up inside or taken into captivity.

-Yazidi women and children captives are often raped by multiple men, typically friends of their captors.
-They believe that if a woman is raped by ten ISIL fighters, she will become Muslim.
-Many have also been sold as sex slaves to ISIL fighters.
-There are also reports that women forced into sex slavery have been subjected to forced abortions.
-Many of these captives have tried to take their own lives.
+Yazidi women and children captives were often raped by multiple men, typically friends of their captors.
+They believed that if a woman is raped by ten IS fighters, she would become Muslim.
+Many were also sold as sex slaves to IS fighters.
+There are also reports that women forced into sex slavery were subjected to forced abortions.
+Many of these captives tried to take their own lives.